 The trail is well-marked if you know what to look for – yellow straps encircle trees, logs, and rocks.

-When your encounter a crossroad, opt for the path to the right and avoid venturing into the bushes on the left.
+When you encounter a crossroad, go for the path to the right and avoid venturing into the bushes on the left.

 We made that mistake and found no clear way out.